OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 ## REST API put method for users

 ### Objective
-The objective of the test case is to validate the "/rest/v1/system/users/{id}" through the standard RESTAPI PUT method.
+The objective of the test case is to validate the "/rest/v1/system/users/{id}" through the standard REST API PUT method.

 ### Requirements
 The requirements for this test case are:

 - OpenSwitch
 - Ubuntu Workstation